 This park on the Hudson River includes the site of the Battles of Saratoga, which was the first American military victory of the Revolutionary War.
-The Park’s tour road is open to cars, bikers and hikers.
-Bring a bike and and a picnic lunch, and enjoy the spectacular views.
+The park’s tour road is open to cars, bikers and hikers.
+Bring a bike and a picnic lunch, and enjoy the spectacular views.

 2) Ulysses S. Grant Cottage

-3) National Museum of Dance & Hall of Fame
+3) National Museum of Dance and Hall of Fame

 4) National Museum of Racing and Hall of Fame

-Directly across from the Saratoga Race Course, the musuem houses a diverse collection of art, artifacts, and memorabilia.
-Don't miss their racing simulator-- you can mount up and feel what racing is like from the jockey’s point of view.
+Directly across from the Saratoga Race Course, the museum houses a diverse collection of art, artifacts and memorabilia.
+Don't miss their racing simulator - you can mount up and feel what racing is like from the jockey’s point of view.

-Brookside tells Saratoga’s story through interactive and engaging exhibits and programs that will keep kids and adults fascinated.
+Brookside Museum tells Saratoga County’s story through interactive and engaging exhibits and programs that will keep kids and adults fascinated.
 If you'd like to dive into your own research, research assistants are available.

 6) Saratoga Automobile Museum

-Located in the Spa Park, SAM offers a wide range of public programs for audiences of all ages throughout the year, including gallery tours, exhibition talks, and tech sessions for general audiences.
+Located in the Spa Park, the Saratoga Automobile Museum offers a wide range of public programs for audiences of all ages throughout the year, including gallery tours, exhibition talks, and tech sessions for general audiences.
 Drop-in tours of current exhibitions are available on Thursday and Saturday afternoons.